 Other leather procurement is equally disturbing; crocodiles in Southeast Asia are often skinned alive.

-Plant leather often makes use of waste.
-Whether that’s pineapple leaves or wine grape discards, this can become a new revenue stream for farmers.
+Plant leather often makes use of agricultural waste.
+Whether that’s pineapple leaves, apple skins, or wine grape discards, this can become a new revenue stream for farmers as well as a sustainable alternative to conventional leather.
 And it helps to keep biomass out of landfills, too.

-Some plastics are being upcyled into vegan leather substitutes as well, which can help address our global plastic problem.
-These are the most sustainable vegan leather materials.
+Some plastics are being upcycled into vegan leather substitutes as well, which can help address our global plastic problem.
+These are some of the most sustainable vegan leather materials.

 2. Banana Leaf